 Apply now to join our next cohort of Community Science Fellows and Community Leads!

-Bunny’s Flowers is a small, local nonprofit organization in Philadelphia, PA, that works with underserved urban communities.
-They wish to grow crops, have natural habitat and landscapes to teach the community about land, earth, life cycles, nutrition, climate change, social and educational justice.
+Bunny’s Flowers is a small, nonprofit organization near Philadelphia, PA, that works with underserved communities.
+They grow crops, have natural habitat and landscapes in order to teach about land, earth, life cycles, nutrition, climate change, social and educational justice.
 Their goal is to empower people to take charge of their lives and move more confidently in the world.

 Bunny’s Flowers’ mission is to nurture all aspects of environmental and wellness education programs that center on community development and public education for children, adults and families.
 Bunny’s Flowers is a 501(c)3 non-profit organization, managed and led by all volunteers.